aspeakman/InspireHA/README.md

     max_temp: 25
     ac_mode: false
     initial_hvac_mode: "heat"
+    cold_tolerance: 0.5
+    hot_tolerance: 0.5
+    precision: 0.5
-    target_temp: 12 # this set point is used when HA is restarted
+    target_temp: 12 # note this set point is imposed when HA is restarted
-    away_temp: 10 # this set point is used when in Away mode
+    away_temp: 10 # optional set point used when in Away mode
 ```
 Configuration is via the pyscript `config.yaml` - an example as follows:
 ```